petersoapes/IJmacro_repo/README.md

 Running these macros.
 Open macro 1 in ImageJ, select an image folder.
 Run macro 2 and macro 3 on one of the newly made directories.

+Parameter changes for BD data
+Ridge detection;

+composite to RGB

 ### Data sets to measure
   - optimize with manual data set (AP and BD data sets).
 Determine which parameters produce most consistance between datasets.